Ireland Tours - Full Circle Private Escorted or Self Drive

 Cork City Sight Seeing

 After a late breakfast (or an early one and a round of golf at the picturesque Old Head Golf course), drive to Cork City.
 This is Ireland’s second city and has kept its traditional feel while embracing the trendy youthful vibe.
 Expect Snug pubs, live music, local food produce and friendly people all within a compact walking distance.

 Cork to Kerry - Wild Atlantic Way

-Make an early start and head along the first stretch of the Wild Atlantic Way from Kinsale to the tiny fishing village, Baltimore.
-Learn about piracy and the old Irish Clans in the Baltimore Castle visitor’s centre and weather allowing, go on a whale watching boat trip or sea safari.
+Make an early start and head along the first stretch of the Wild Atlantic Way from Kinsale to the tiny fishing village of Baltimore.
+Learn about piracy and the way of life of the old Irish Clans in the Baltimore Castle visitor’s centre.
+Experience an exclusive private tour by the owners of the castle who have a vast knowledge on local and Irish history.
+Weather allowing, go on a whale watching boat trip or sea safari.
 Continue on the coastal road and head for the beautiful Cork & Kerry mountains.
 Stop at the 18th Century Bantry House and visit the ancestral home of the Earls of Bantry where their descendants still own and live.
 Head over the mountains and enjoy the view!
 Settle into your luxurious Kerry hotel and relax after your long day.

 Kerry - Killarney National Park

 Relax today and make a slow start.
 Go for a swim or spa and unwind.
 Take a stroll through Killarney town or visit the picturesque Killarney national park on a horse and buggy.
 A visit to Ross Castle and a short boat trip on the lakes are all a must do.
 Take the guided tour of Muckross house, all very near your hotel and no long drives.